 Raven (708 E 4th Ave) relaxed gay neigborhood tavern, men/women mix, theme parties.

-CLOSED: Kodiak Bar & Grill (225 E 5th Ave), cafe/bar, monthly gay/lesbian dance parties.
-Now at this location: The Alaska Cannabis Club.
+CLOSED: Kodiak Bar & Grill (225 E 5th Ave), cafe/bar, gay/lesbian monthly dance parties.

 Cafes and Restaurants

 Alaska Cake Studio (608 West 4th Ave) cakes, chocolates, baked goods, custom desserts for any occasion.
 Also take-out breakfast pastries from 7am, mid-afternoon snacks, coffee, tea and chocolate.

 Bear Tooth Theatrepub Cafe & Grill (1230 W 27th Ave), specialty, alternative, foreign art-house movies; at your seat pizza, burritos, tacos, salads, appetizers, desserts, smoothies, draft sodas, all-ages balcony; 21-plus main theater beer, wine and margaritas.

 Crow's Nest (939 W Fifth Ave), Captain Cook Hotel fine dining, French and New American cuisines, 10,000-bottle wine cellar, stunning views.

 Ginger (425 W 5th Ave) Pacific Rim cuisine, classic Asian specialties, lounge, local mico-brewery beers.

 Marx Bros.
 Cafe (627 West 3rd) innovative contemporary cuisine, fresh Alaskan seafood, finest meat.
 Revised nightly menu reflects unique ingredients and imaginative preparations; extensive wine selection.